adityas0204/fullstack-open/notes/part1 - Intro to React/d complex state & debugging.md

 }
 ```

-- Every click is stored in separate piece of state called `allClicks` which is initialized as an empty array
+- Every click is stored in a separate piece of state called `allClicks` which is initialized as an empty array
   - When _left_ button clicked, letter _L_ is concatenated to `allClicks`
-  - `.concat()` method returns copy of array, so we are not mutating original state
+  - `.concat()` method returns a copy of the array, so we are not mutating original state
   - Do not use `.push()` since it mutates the original state, "which can lead to problems that are very hard to debug"
 - `.join()` method joins all items in list into a single string